saulpw/aipl/README.md

 - -1: no change (like 'print')
 - 0: scalar operation (like 'translate')
-- 0.5: scalar to simple row (like 'split-url')
+- 0.5: scalar to simple row (like 'url-split')
 - 1: scalar to simple vector (like 'split-text')
 - 1.5: scalar to table (like 'extract-links')